Children's ambulatory

 After your visit

-A letter will be sent to your child's GP and a copy will also be sent to you.
-If you have attended without an appointment, a copy will also be sent to your child's school health advisor or health visitor.
-Most blood test results are available within a week and a member of staff will telephone you with the results.
+A letter will be sent to your GP and to you.
+If you came without an appointment, a copy will also go to your school nurse or health visitor.
+Blood test results will be phoned to you.

 Referrals